$1.7 million to double COVID-19 testing and expedite results

-“Increasing capacity for testing is important to Calgary Health Trust, because it allows us to flatten the curve, and ensure our health system has the capacity to manage this crisis.
+“Increasing capacity for testing is important to Calgary Health Foundation, because it allows us to flatten the curve, and ensure our health system has the capacity to manage this crisis.

 Good data leads to better decisions – decisions about how we approach Albertans getting back to work, how we support our local businesses, how we protect our healthcare and frontline providers, and ultimately, how we return to a state of normalcy".

-Calgary Health Trust President and CEO, Michael Meldrum.
+Calgary Health Foundation President and CEO, Michael Meldrum.

-As we find ourselves in a global health crisis, Calgary Health Trust’s role in providing critical funding is more important than ever.
+As we find ourselves in a global health crisis, Calgary Health Foundation's role in providing critical funding is more important than ever.